sparkslabs/pyxie/site/src/panels/guiding-principles.md

 * Metaclasses
 * dict based onjects
 * Generalised \_\_getattr\_\_ / \_\_setattr\_\_ (feels very wrong to say that :-) )

+This is still an awful lot of work so the real guiding principles are:

+* Can I use this for writing programs for arduino based robots (and similar)
+* Can this be used for teaching introductory programming?
+Often introductory python courses use a subset of python.
+The focus of subsets here is something like this:
+    - Values
+    - Assignment
+    - Math Operators
+    - Conditional Selection
+    - Loops
+    - Use of external libraries
+    - Basic IO
+* Followed by
+    - Use of internal functions and datatypes - lists/dictionaries/
+    - User defined functions
+    - Objects
+    - Classes

 **These items are up for discussion, which is why they're here, not in the language-spec**